yangyang9608/D-BPP_Workflow/README.md

 **c. imap.txt**
 This file maps individuals to species for the D-statistic (Dsuite) and BPP analysis.
+The file must contain two tab-separated columns: INDIVIDUAL_ID<TAB>SPECIES_ID.

-**Note:** The imap.txt used for D-statistics should include the designated outgroup.
-The outgroup (can be multiple samples) should be specified by using the keywork Outgroup in place of the SPECIES_ID".
-However, if you run BPP on datasets where the outgroup has been removed, you must delete the outgroup line from the BPP input files.
+**Note:** For D-statistics, imap.txt should include the designated outgroup.
+The outgroup (which can consist of multiple samples) must be specified by using the keyword Outgroup in place of the SPECIES_ID.
+However, if you run BPP on datasets where the outgroup has been removed, you must delete the outgroup line(s) from the BPP input files.

 Example:
 ```